-Gestore Servizi Energetici (GSE) promotes the development of renewable sources and energy efficiency, manages payments of economic incentives, and forecasts and aggregates the production of renewable energy power plants.
+The Gestore Servizi Energetici (GSE) promotes the development of renewable sources and energy efficiency, manages payments of economic incentives, and forecasts and aggregates the production of renewable energy power plants.
 This also includes the sale of renewable power in the electricity market and analytic support to policy makers.
-GSE is organized as a private company with its sole shareholder as the MEF, which exercises its shareholder rights together with the MISE, which is responsible for operational guidelines.
+GSE is organized as a private company with its sole shareholder as the MEF, which exercises its shareholder rights together with MITE, which is responsible for operational guidelines.

-The National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA) is a public body supervised by the MISE in cooperation with other ministries.
+The National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA) is a public body supervised by MITE in cooperation with other ministries.
 Its purposes are research, technological innovation and the provision of advanced services in the energy and sustainable economic development sector.
 ENEA’s main research topics are energy efficiency, renewable energy, nuclear energy, climate and environment, safety and health, and new technologies.

 The responsibility for energy policy is shared between the Government and national regions.
 Legislative Decree No. 112 of 1998 made the regions responsible for the administrative duties relating to energy, including renewable sources, electricity, oil and gas, which were not reserved to the State or assigned to local authorities.
 Under Constitutional Act No. 3 of 2001, the State has legislative power within the renewable energy sector, while the regions maintain administrative power (see Fig. 1).